 GCSEs are important examinations.
 It is natural to feel pressure and test anxiety as the date of the exam approaches.
-This can make it difficult for your child to study for long hours, especially in the weeks leading up to the exam.
+This can make it difficult to study for long hours, especially in the weeks leading up to the exam.

 ➡️ Make a revision time-table 📅

 Being organised can help reduce exam anxiety.
-It allows children to streamline their revision process so that they are able to get through their study material faster and more efficiently.
-Colour coded calendars are a great way of keeping track of the different phases of revision.
+It allows you to streamline your revision process so that you are able to get through your study material faster and more efficiently.
+Colour-coded calendars are a great way of keeping track of the different phases of revision.

 ➡️ Mix it up

-Remind your child to frequently switch subjects/chapters while revising for an exam.
-It keeps things from becoming monotonous and helps compliment the more boring or difficult subjects with your child’s favourite ones.
+Remember to frequently switch subjects/chapters while revising for an exam.
+It keeps things from becoming monotonous and helps compliment the more boring or difficult subjects with your favourite ones.
 You can also opt to mix up different revision strategies that simulate hearing, vision and memory.
-This will help your little stay sharp while studying.
+This will help you stay sharp while studying.

 ➡️ Attempt a few practice papers

 Practice papers allow students to get familiar with the format of the assessment.
-They also help kids judge how to time themselves through an exam.
-Insights gained from attempting practice tests often highlight a few pain points the student didn’t even know existed.
+They also help you judge how to time yourself through an exam.
+Insights gained from attempting practice tests often highlight a few pain points that you didn’t even know existed.

-Try getting your child to attempt a few of these practice tests with a set timer that gives them 10-15 minutes less than the actual exam would.
+Try to attempt a few of these practice tests with a set timer that gives you 10-15 minutes less than the actual exam would.
 This is a great way of maintaining a safety buffer in case something goes wrong during the exam.